 The sample of lensing source galaxies along a cluster line of sight is in general contaminated by cluster member galaxies because we measure redshifts using broad-band photometry with relatively large statistical uncertainties.
 These galaxies, which are not sheared by their host halo, bias the measured weak-lensing signal low.
 To quantify the fractional contamination by cluster member galaxies, we closely follow the methodology described in \cite{paulus_thesis}.
-In that work, the method of $P(z)$ decomposition \citep[e.g.,][]{gruen14, dietrich19, stern19, varga19} is applied in a cluster-by-cluster analysis context like ours, i.e., without stacking.
+In that work, the method of $P(z)$ decomposition e.g.,~\cite{gruen14, dietrich19, stern19, varga19} is applied in a cluster-by-cluster analysis context like ours, i.e., without stacking.
 In this approach, the redshift distribution of source galaxies is modeled as the weighted sum of an uncontaminated field component $P_\mathrm{field}(z)$, and a component of the contaminants $P_\text{cl}(z)$.
 In the original analysis, the focus was on DES Y1 data; we update aspects of the analysis and apply it to the DES~Y3 dataset.

-The radial dependence of the contaminants is modeled with a Navarro-Frenk-White profile (NFW; \cite{navarro97}), which we normalize to unity at $r=1\,h^{-1}\mathrm{Mpc}$.
+The radial dependence of the contaminants is modeled with a Navarro-Frenk-White profile (NFW) \citep{navarro97}, which we normalize to unity at $r=1\,h^{-1}\mathrm{Mpc}$.
 To approximately account for the effect of miscentering, the profile is modified to remain constant within the miscentering radius $R_\mathrm{mis}$, which we define as

-with the mean miscentering parameters $\rho$ and $\sigma$ from section~\ref{sec:miscentering}.
+with the mean miscentering parameters $\rho$ and $\sigma$ from Sec.~\ref{sec:miscentering}.
 We model the scale radius $r_s$ of the NFW profile as a function of cluster richness as

 with the free parameter $c_\lambda$.
 We allow for a power-law dependence of the cluster member contamination with cluster richness.
-The redshift dependence is complicated \citep{paulus_thesis}, and we allow for considerable freedom.
+The dependence with cluster redshift $z_\mathrm{cl}$ is complicated \citep{paulus_thesis}, and we allow for considerable freedom.
 The full model reads

 with the array of redshifts